Ceiling Fans

 It is also important to consider the level of light required in the space (or flexibility to change).
 Some LED panels come with "tri-colour" warm, bright or daylight.
 Globe fittings the correct lamp needs to be purchased and installed.

-Dimmable lights are also an option for Roma and Albany where a wall controller is installed.
-The Skyfan DC is the only remote controlled fan with a light dimming feature.
+Dimmable lights are also an option for our Albany AC fan where a wall controller is installed.
+Our Econo DC ceiling fan has a 5 step light dimming function.

 Another consideration - Downlights